Rogers woman sentenced to federal prison for wire and bankruptcy fraud

 Morales pleaded guilty to the charges in May.

-“She was a part of our family.
-And to have someone from your family do that, was just shocking,” George McManus told a KNWA reporter in May.
+“She was part of our family.
+And to have someone from your family do that, was just shocking,” George McManus told a KNWA reporter at the time.